How to Process Death and Dying: Boxing Up Our Loved Ones

 Think About It!

-- With the ongoing global conversation about these matters, we have begun to explore different outcomes.
+With the ongoing global conversation about these matters, we have begun to explore different options.
 I think it’s super neat that you can be planted and become a tree or donate your body to medical science.

-- Some families have plots or mausoleums, or maybe you decide to be cremated and want your ashes spread where you went on family vacations.
+Some families have plots or mausoleums, or maybe you decide to be cremated and want your ashes spread where you went on family vacations.
+Whatever you decide, make sure to write it down and keep it somewhere it can be found.

-- Have I discussed this with those who will care for me when I’m gone?
+Have I discussed this with those who will need to box me up when I’m gone?

-- Even if it’s difficult at first, leaving a plan behind for your loved ones is an amazing gift.
+Even if it’s difficult at first, leaving a plan behind for your loved ones is an amazing gift.
+Who do you need to talk with?
+How are you going to make sure they have the most up-to-date information?

-Sometimes it seems even harder to ask these questions about our animals than it is to ask them of ourselves.
+Sometimes it seems even harder to ask these questions of ourselves about our animals than it is to ask them about ourselves.
 Grief exists on a spectrum.
 Pets are a huge part of our daily lives, so we feel their loss on that same spectrum.
-Having a plan in place can provide you a sense of calm whenever the time comes.
+Having a plan in place can provide you with a sense of calm whenever the time comes.
+The same questions I laid out above are applicable here.
+You will need to determine how to process the remains, what

 Resources for Talking About Death